Everton F.C.: History

-It was not until 1927 that Everton's first sustained period of success began.
 In 1925 the club signed Dixie Dean from Tranmere Rovers.
 In 1927–28, Dean set the record for top-flight league goals in a single season with 60 goals in 39 league games, which is a record that still stands.
-He helped Everton win its third League Championship that season.
-However, Everton was relegated to the Second Division two years later during internal turmoil at the club.
-The club quickly rebounded and was promoted at the first attempt, while scoring a record number of goals in the Second Division.
-On return to the top flight in 1931–32, Everton wasted no time in reaffirming its status and won a fourth League Championship at the first opportunity.
-Everton also won its second FA Cup in 1933 with a 3–0 win against Manchester City in the final.
+He helped Everton win their third League Championship that season.
+However, Everton were relegated to the Second Division two years later during internal turmoil at the club.
+The club quickly rebounded and were promoted at the first attempt, while scoring a record number of goals in the Second Division.
+On return to the top flight in 1931–32, Everton wasted no time in reaffirming their status and won a fourth League Championship at the first opportunity.
+Everton also won their second FA Cup in 1933 with a 3–0 win against Manchester City in the final.
 The era ended in 1938–39 with a fifth League Championship.

 The outbreak of the Second World War again saw the suspension of league football, and when official competition resumed in 1946, the Everton team had been split up and paled in comparison to the pre-war team.
-Everton was relegated for the second time in 1950–51 and did not earn promotion until 1953–54, when it finished as the runner-up in its third season in the Second Division.
+Tommy Lawton was sold to Chelsea, Joe Mercer disagreed with the manager Theo Kelly and was sold to Arsenal, and they tried to sell T. G. Jones to Roma.
+Soon, only Ted Sagar was left.
+Under the management of the uninspired and under-financed Cliff Britton, Everton were relegated for the second time in 1950–51 and did not earn promotion until 1953–54, when they finished as the runner-up in their third season in the Second Division.
 The club has been a top-flight presence ever since.

 Everton's second successful era started when Harry Catterick was made manager in 1961.
 In 1962–63, his second season in charge, Everton won the League Championship.
 In 1966 the club won the FA Cup with a 3–2 win over Sheffield Wednesday.
-Everton again reached the final in 1968, but this time was unable to overcome West Bromwich Albion at Wembley.
+Everton again reached the final in 1968, but this time were unable to overcome West Bromwich Albion at Wembley.
 Two seasons later in 1969–70, Everton won the League Championship, finishing nine points clear of nearest rivals Leeds United.
-During this period, Everton was the first English club to achieve five consecutive years in European competitions – covering the seasons from 1961–62 to 1966–67.
+During this period, Everton were the first English club to achieve five consecutive years in European competitions – covering the seasons from 1961–62 to 1966–67.

 However, the success did not last; the team finished fourteenth, fifteenth, seventeenth and seventh in the following seasons.
 Harry Catterick retired, but his successors failed to win any silverware for the remainder of the 1970s despite finishing fourth in 1974–75 under manager Billy Bingham, third in 1977–78 and fourth the following season under manager Gordon Lee.
 Lee was sacked in 1981.